Peter H. Sarno: Career

 According to Shelf Awareness, Sarno's vision of a publisher's mission is deeply rooted in his own reading life: "Starting with a novella I found in Stone Soup Books in Camden, Maine, I fell in love with the work of Andre Dubus, eventually getting my hands on all his stuff—fiction and nonfiction alike.
 And, I thought, why is it that I didn't know him, hadn't been introduced to his work before?
 So I assigned his books to my students, several of whom would end up choosing Dubus as the focus of their final projects.
 Later I found out via Ted Delaney's documentary The Times Were Never So Bad and other sources how David Godine was the first to take a chance on Dubus and how Andre remained loyal to him when the big houses came calling.
-It helped me to think of publishing in a different way—with a small 'p'.
+It helped me to think of publishing in a different way — with a small 'p'.
 And, I thought of the achievements of Godine, Askold, Joe Torra, William_Corbett_(poet) and others, realizing the noble and important efforts publishers make—spreading the word, supporting the artists.
 If it weren't for Godine Publishing (and an independent bookstore in Maine), I wouldn't have 'discovered' Dubus.
 If it weren't for Askold Melnyczuk, I wouldn't have read Merullo."

 "There's a need for strong, creative, and honest literary fiction out there,” said Sarno.
 "Unfortunately, many of the larger publishing firms are no longer interested in that kind of work or they can no longer afford to be interested in that kind of literature.
 This is not only a shame for established and dedicated authors—but how will new talents emerge and be nurtured if it simply becomes a numbers game and you’re only as good as your last book?
 I believe this void can be filled by small, artist-friendly and technologically savvy publishing firms like ours."

 Sarno cites Ann Beattie, Andre Dubus, and Richard Russo as some of his influences.
 His novel Visions of Johanna was published in 2022.
 It was named one of the "Best Reviewed Books of September" by IndieReader and one of the "20 Favorites From 2022 That You’ve Probably Never Heard Of" by BookTrib.
 Of that book, Kirkus Reviews said ,"Johanna and Matt's romance is deep and intense…Sarno, an award-winning nonfiction author, literature professor, and journalist, paints an evocative portrait of New York and Boston in the '80s…The details of Matt's backstory are rich and intriguing."
 In a starred review, Booklist wrote, "Sarno’s beautifully written literary novel concerns an unlikely pairing…The author skillfully portrays Matt, drawing readers into the story with his use of metaphor and lush language…As the story reaches its affecting conclusion, readers may even shed a tear or two."

 Personal life

 Sarno and his wife, Nanette, live in Georgetown, Massachusetts.
-He has two sisters: Laura and Linda, a brother, Paul, and a granddaughter, Faith Joy.
+He has two sisters: Laura and Linda, as well as a brother, Paul.